FoxxMD/multi-scrobbler/docs/kitchensink.md

 * You want to scrobble plays for yourself (Foxx), Fred, and Mary
 * Each person has their own Maloja server
 * Each person has their own Spotify account
+* You have your own Airsonic (subsonic) server you to scrobble from
 * Fred has his own Spotify application and provides you with just his access and refresh token because he doesn't trust you (wtf Fred)
 * Fred has a Plex server and wants to scrobble everything he plays
 * Mary uses Fred's Plex server but only wants to scrobble her plays from the `podcast` library